systeminit/si/app/docs/src/reference/ai-agent.md

 }
 ```

-VS Code will prompt you to paste your API Token in, which it will store in it's
+VS Code will prompt you to paste your API Token in, which it will store in its
 own 'secure secret storage'.

 :::warning